 What is the Emerald Ash Borer?

 The Emerald Ash Borer (EAB) is an exotic beetle that was imported accidentally into the United States on packing material that originated in Asia.
 EAB larvae feeds on the inner bark of ash trees, disrupting the tree's ability to transport water and nutrients.
 The EAB has already killed tens of millions of trees in the states where it has been detected.
-Other than New York, the beetle has been detected in 12 other states including Illinois, Indiana, Kentucky, Maryland, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, Virginia, West Virginia, and Wisconsin.
+Other than New York, the beetle has been detected in 21 other states including Illinois, Indiana, Kentucky, Maryland, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, Virginia, West Virginia, Wisconsin, Colorado, Connecticut, Georgia, Iowa, Kansas, Massachusetts, North Carolina, Tennessee, New Hampshire as well as Ontario and Quebec Canada.

 Has the Emerald Ash Borer been detected in the City of Rochester?

-Forestry Division personnel have discovered the EAB in and around Upper Falls Park on St. Paul Street in Downtown Rochester.
-As of June 2011, seventeen ash trees in the area appear to be infested and one of them has died.
-The EAB was detected in other parts of Monroe County (specifically, Scottsville) in 2010.
-Working closely with federal and state agencies, the City's Forestry Division has set up traps in ash trees throughout the city that can detect the EAB.
+Forestry Division personnel discovered the EAB in and around Upper Falls Park on St. Paul Street in Downtown Rochester in June 2011.
+Seventeen ash trees in the area were infested at that time.
+A larger EAB infestation was detected in other parts of Monroe County (specifically, Scottsville) in 2010.

 How is Rochester treating ash trees that are in good condition?